 Almond flour, hazelnut flour/meal.

-How to make Royal cake step by step
+How to make Royal cake

 In a separate bowl, whisk egg whites and gradually add granulated sugar until slightly firm (photo 1).
-Once the meringue is ready, add icing sugar/flour mixture and gently mix with a spatula (photo 2).

-Transfer the preparation in a pastry bag with Ateco plain pastry tip 809.
+Transfer the preparation to a pastry bag with Ateco plain pastry tip 809.
 Adjust a mousse cake mold to 7 inches/18 cm in diameter.
-Pipe a spiral inside the mold placed on a baking sheet with the parchment paper (photo 3) or simply use a spoon.
-Bake for 20 to 25 minutes.
-Let it cool in a frame (photo 4).

-To make the crunchy praline feuillantine, crush crepes Gravottes roughly with hands or a rolling pin.
 Melt milk chocolate in a bain-marie/water bath.
-In a bowl, place hazelnut praline, Nutella, and crepes’ chips and mix (photo 5).
+In a bowl, place hazelnut praline, Nutella, and crepes chips and mix (photo 5).
 Add melted chocolate and mix again (photo 6).

-Use a knife to loosen the dacquoise from the mold, but keep it inside.
-Pour the crunchy mixture over dacquoise, spread it on a thin layer with the back of a spoon (photo 7).
-Then remove the mold and freeze the dacquoise for about 10 to 15 minutes (photo 8).
+Pour the crunchy mixture over the dacquoise, and spread it on a thin layer with the back of a spoon (photo 7).

 To make the chocolate mousse, whip the cold whipping cream in a bowl to get the whipped cream and refrigerate (photo 9).